sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 Extraction and Redistribution)`.

 Access on Data Archive is *not* provided by default to the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` projects.
-To request for Data Archive access, please contact our :ref:`our helpdesk <helpdesk>`.
+To request for Data Archive access, please contact :ref:`our helpdesk <helpdesk>`.

 If you already have access on Data Archive, then you can use it directly from :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` by